 The Fine Brushed Grey Yorkstone combined in two paving sizes to create a path that leads you straight into the greenhouse.
 Picture: Jonathan Ward, Ginger Horticulture.

-Also sticking with traditional materials was Catherine MacDonald who had not one, but two designs on show, in the Hartley Botanic Show Garden and the Hartley Botanic trade stand.
-However, in a subtle twist she chose the same Grey Yorkstone for both, but with two different finishes.
+Also sticking with traditional materials was Catherine MacDonald, who was in her fourth year at Chelsea.
+She had not one, but two designs on show, in the Hartley Botanic Show Garden and the Hartley Botanic trade stand.
+However, in a subtle twist, she chose the same Grey Yorkstone for both, but with two different finishes, which gave an ideal opportunity to view the stone's different characters.
 The Fine Brushed Grey Yorkstone gave the trade stand (which won 5 stars) a warm, professional quality that made you want to dive into the greenhouses and get growing.

-The stepping stone effect with Grey Yorkstone.
+The stepping-stone effect with Grey Yorkstone, chosen by Catherine MacDonald of Landform Consultants.
 Picture: Jonathan Ward, Ginger Horticulture.

-For the show garden, the Brushed Grey Yorkstone blended with the woodland setting.
+In the show garden, the chunky Brushed Grey Yorkstone blended with the woodland setting.
 “I wanted a link in the material between the two sites,” said Catherine, “but for the show garden to stand apart.”

 Hartley Botanic Show Garden, RHS Chelsea 2016, Grey Yorkstone Copyright Helen Gazeley